-Let’s start with the reasons carpetgrass might be the best choice for your lawn.
-These are the qualities that make it low-maintenance and able to survive where many other turfgrasses can’t.
+Let’s start with why carpetgrass might be the best choice for your lawn.
+These qualities make it low-maintenance and able to survive where many other turfgrasses can’t.

 Most homeowners who choose a carpetgrass lawn don’t have much other choice.
 Their soil might be inhospitable for all grass types except this one.

 - Low-fertility, sandy soils that lack many essential plant nutrients

 - Acidic soils with a pH of 5 – 6 (find out your soil pH with a soil test)